jovotech/learn-jovo/tutorials/deploy-to-google-cloud/README.md

 Press `Create` and lean back, as this will take a minute or two.

-After your functions was created, you will be redirected to the landing page of `Google Cloud Functions`, where you can select your new function:
+After your function was created, you will be redirected to the landing page of `Google Cloud Functions`, where you can select your new function:

 ![Google Cloud Functions Landing Page](img/google_cloud_functions_landing_page.png)